Wood Burning Stove Flue Installation Guide

-Our stove pipe is a matt black, single wall stove pipe.
-Its enameled interior and exterior ensure the durability of the colour and increases its resistance to high temperatures and condensation.
-At 1mm steel thickness these flues can be easily cut to the required size using fine-grain grinding disks.
+Our stove pipe is a matt black, single-wall stove pipe with an enamelled exterior.
+The enamel coating ensures that the colour remains durable and increases its resistance to high temperatures and condensation.
+At 1mm steel thickness, these flues can be easily cut to the required size using fine-grain grinding disks.

-Suitable for oil, gas and Solid Fuels.
-Available as straight lengths, bends (elbows) & tees with fittings and accessories.
+A stove pipe is suitable for oil, gas, and solid fuels.
+It is available as straight lengths, bends (elbows) & tees with fittings and accessories.

-Your 5″ stove pipe should be 15″ away from combustibles and your 6″ flue pipe should be 18″ away from combustibles in any direction.
+- Remember the Safety distance - Your 5″ flue pipe should be 15″ away from combustibles, and your 6″ flue pipe should be 18″ away from combustibles in any direction.

-Avoid bends in your chimney if possible; the fewer bends, the better the upwards draft will be.
+- Avoid Bends - Avoid bends in your chimney if possible; the fewer bends, the better the upward draft will be.
 UK Building Regulations and HETAS recommend no more than four 45-degree bends in any one system.

-Be sure to install a chimney cowl to prevent animals and rain from entering the chimney and to improve the upwards draft.
+- Install a Chimney Cowl - Be sure to install a chimney cowl to prevent animals and rain from entering the chimney and to improve the upward draft.